 AABA and its attorneys have been actively involved in civil rights issues.
 AABA members filed an amicus brief in the Bakke affirmative action case, filed a successful petition overturning the conviction of Fred Korematsu in the landmark Korematsu v.
 United States case, worked on the successful campaign to release Chol Soo Lee from prison, and were involved in efforts to release Wen Ho Lee and to unseal documents in his case.
 AABA supports and works with civil rights and public interest groups such as the Asian Law Caucus and the California State Bar’s Diversity Award Program.

-The AABA Community Services Committee (CSC) provides opportunities for attorneys and law students to engage the community through pro bono and service activities.
-A core component of CSC includes our partnership with the non-profit Asian Pacific Islander Legal Outreach to run monthly pro bono legal clinics in Oakland and San Francisco.
-CSC also hosts an annual diversity pipeline conference, Legally Asian, which introduces diverse high school and college students to law school and the legal profession.
+The Community Services Committee (CSC) provides opportunities for AABA members to engage the community through pro bono and service activities.
+CSC partners with the non-profit Asian Pacific Islander Legal Outreach to run monthly pro bono legal clinics in Oakland and San Francisco, where AABA members can dispense legal advice to indigent clients.
+CSC also hosts an annual diversity pipeline conference, Pathways to Law , which introduces diverse high school and college students to law school and the legal profession.

 In addition, CSC provides a variety of non-legal service opportunities in the Bay Area, including school beautification projects, building restoration, food bank events, environmental clean-ups, and holiday gift-wrapping.
 CSC continues to collaborate with local organizations, companies, and bar associations to provide rewarding service experiences for AABA’s members and their friends and family.